Deep Blue Data Glossary

-Dataset: The complete unit of work consisting of research data that a researcher deposits into Deep Blue Data.
-A dataset includes all files or documents that contain research data, as well as any additional components providing information on how to access or understand those files’ contents, such as metadata and documentation.
+Dataset: A dataset includes all files or documents that contain research data, as well as any additional components providing information on how to access or understand those files’ contents, such as documentation.

 Documentation: The information needed for people to understand, trust, and use a dataset.
 Documentation expands upon the information provided in a dataset’s metadata, providing further details about how the data were collected, processed, and analyzed.

 Documentation can come in many forms.
 Some researchers create README documents (often a plain text file or PDF) or codebooks as separate files, which then become a part of the dataset.
-In other cases, documentation may be embedded within data files themselves; examples include a separate sheet in a Microsoft Excel file defining unfamiliar terms and variables or commented lines in a code file that explain decision points or algorithms.
+In other cases, documentation may be embedded within data files themselves; examples include a separate sheet in a Microsoft Excel file defining unfamiliar terms and variables, or commented lines in a code file that explain decision points or algorithms.
 Every dataset can benefit from some form of documentation.
-For further explanation, recommendations, and resources, read the Documentation Guidelines provided in Deep Blue Data’s Help pages.
+For further explanation, recommendations, and resources, read the documentation guidance provided in Deep Blue Data’s Depositor Guide.

 DOI: A unique, permanent digital code assigned to an object.
 DOI stands for Digital Object Identifier.
 DOIs are commonly used in academia to identify scholarly works and can be connected to metadata and URLs that point to an object’s online location or representation.
 As part of its mission to encourage data sharing and elevate research data as valuable scholarly output, Deep Blue Data works with DataCite, a DOI Registration Agency, to mint DOIs for datasets deposited to Deep Blue Data.
 For a more detailed discussion of DOIs for datasets, visit DataCite’s website.

-Sensitive data: Data that if published could result in harm to research subjects through the disclosure of information that is considered confidential or private.
+Sensitive data: Data that, if published, could result in harm to research subjects through the disclosure of information that is considered confidential or private.
 Deep Blue Data does not accept sensitive data.
-However, in some cases, data can be de-identified or otherwise modified to allow for their publication.
-Researchers with questions or concerns about the sensitivity of their data should reach out to Research Ethics & Compliance, a unit of the University of Michigan’s Office of Research.
+However, in some cases, data can be de-identified or otherwise modified to allow publication.
+Researchers with questions or concerns about the sensitivity of their data should reach out to Research Ethics and Compliance, a unit of the University of Michigan’s Office of Research.